lerenn/docker-images/openvpn-server/README.md

 # docker-openvpn

 Image docker for installing an openvpn server.

+Features:
-You can share the vpn port with an other container (example: NGINX on 443).
+ - You can share the vpn port with an other container (example: NGINX on 443);
+ - IP traffic inside tunnel to server (10.8.0.1) will be redirected to server public IP.

 ## Versions